OpenFreeEnergy/gufe/docs/concepts/included_models.rst

 ``LigandNetwork``
 -----------------

-A :class:`.LigandNetwork` is a set of :class:`.SmallMoleculeComponent` and :class:`.LigandAtomMapping` organized into a directed network.
+A :class:`.LigandNetwork` is a set of :class:`.SmallMoleculeComponent`\s and :class:`.LigandAtomMapping`\s organized into a directed network.

 A ``LigandNetwork`` is a ``GufeTokenizable``, but can also be represented as a `networkx graph <https://networkx.org/documentation/stable/reference/classes/multidigraph.html#networkx.MultiDiGraph>`_ using the :meth:`.LigandNetwork.graph` property.